tourism

 Yabeya Konomi Honke (Yame Tea and sweets shop)

-Ito Gonjiro shoten, a lantern shop established in 1836
+Ito Gonjiro shoten, a lantern shop established in 1836 (optional add-on)

 • Enjoy Yame tea and sweets at Yabeya Konomi Honke, the oldest tea shop in Yame